pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 #### Enforcing CrossGuard Policies on Kubernetes Resources

-`Chart` resources extract all Kubernetes objects and deploy them as Pulumi resources, making each of them privy to applicable CrossGuard policies.
-While resources installed by `Helm Release` are directly installed by Helm bypassing CrossGuard policies.
+`Chart` resources extract all Kubernetes objects and deploy them as Pulumi resources, allowing fine-grained policy enforcement on these resources with CrossGuard.
+Since Pulumi does not manage the underlying resources from Helm Release, you should choose `Chart` if you need to enforce policy on these resources.

-## Next Steps
+## Further reading

-Now that you know which Helm resource is right for you, checkout some of the following resources for learning how to use each of them:

 ### Helm Chart